Do you want to add some wood to your reptile’s cage?

 How Do I Clean Wood to Put in My Reptile’s Cage?

 Before placing any wood or furniture in your reptile’s terrarium, be sure to clean and disinfect it to avoid exposing your reptile to harmful microbes.
+But, how to clean driftwood for reptiles?

 If you find the wood outside, knock it against the ground several times.